MANGROVES ARE VITAL

 Rhizophora mangle

-They are found nearest the coast, can grow to about 20 feet tall and are characterized by arching roots and propagules, known as long hanging seed pods.
-The seed pods can root immediately or float in the water until they find more suitable ground.
+Found nearest the coast, Red Mangrove grows to about 20 feet tall and are characterized by arching roots and propagules known as long hanging seed pods.
+These pods can root immediately or float in the water until they find more suitable ground to grow.

 Black Mangrove